This chapter is about how to implement effective casework procedures.

 COMMUNICATING THE ENGAGEMENT TO THE CLIENT

 An individual pro bono client (as distinct from an NFP or a lawyer within a CLC) should be carefully taken through the engagement letter in a face to face or telephone discussion, particularly as some individual pro bono clients who are unfamiliar with the legal system might be intimidated by, or suspicious of, legal letters and lawyers in general.
-The discussion should be in plain English, taking into account particular client requirements,7 and should include disclosure of any fees or costs related to the engagement.
+The discussion should be in plain language, taking into account particular client requirements, and should include disclosure of any fees or costs related to the engagement.
 If the client remains uncertain as to whether the agreement renders them liable for costs, they should be advised to seek independent legal advice (for example, from a CLC) to clarify the nature of the engagement.

 TIMING AND SCOPE OF THE WORK